learnk8s/kubernetes-production-best-practices/application-development.md

 The Cluster Autoscaler can automatically add or remove worker nodes from your cluster.
 It becomes active when a Pod can't be scheduled to one of the existing nodes because of inefficient resources.
 In that case, the Cluster Autoscaler will create a new worker node, so that the Pod can be scheduled.

-Configuring the Cluster Autoscaler includes some overhead, and another downside is that it only becomes active when a Pod already failed to schedule.
+Configuring the Cluster Autoscaler includes some overhead, and another downside is that it only becomes active when a Pod has already failed to schedule.
 Given that it takes some time to spin up a new worker node, this can result in a considerable delay until the Pods can finally run.

 In most cases, it's sufficient to choose a cluster size manually and scale up or down manually when it's needed.
 However, for scenarios with extremely variable amounts of workloads, using the Cluster Autoscaler can make sense.